Food Scraps Collection at Work

-All food scraps – including meat, bones, dairy, fruit and vegetable trimmings, grains, cooked food, rotten food, plate scrapings, tea and coffee grounds.
-In addition, BPI-certified compostable liner bags are allowed in order to help keep bins clean.
+All food scraps – including raw and cooked meat, bones, dairy, fruit and vegetable trimmings, grains, cooked food, spoiled food, plate leftovers, tea and coffee grounds – can go in the bin.
+In addition, Biodegradable Products Institute (BPI)-certified compostable liner bags are allowed and will help keep bins clean.

 What doesn't go in

-Nothing besides food.
-No napkins, pizza boxes, "compostable" or "biodegradable" serviceware, gloves, straws, or other garbage.
-The only thing allowed in besides food is BPI-certified compostable liner bags.
+Nothing else.
+Food only!
+No napkins, pizza boxes, to-go or take out containers "compostable" or "biodegradable" products, utensils, gloves, straws, parchment paper, twist ties, or other garbage are allowed.
+The only exception is BPI-certified compostable liner bags.

 How to keep your bins clean and avoid odors

-- Store your bins in a shaded area with the lids closed
+Keep outdoor bins in a shaded area with the lids closed.

-- Make sure your bins are getting picked up often enough
+Make sure outdoor bins are getting picked up by your hauler often enough.

-- Ask your hauler to swap out your food scraps bins annually (there may be a fee)
+Ask your hauler to swap out compost bins annually.
+(There may be a fee.)

 How to use liners

-Keep your internal bins clean by lining them with Biodegradable Products Institute-certified compostable bags.
+Keep your indoor bins clean by lining them with (BPI)-certified compostable bags.
 Not only do these special liners keep your bins cleaner, they make it easier to take out your food scraps.
 These bags are available through your food service and supplies vendor or a local restaurant supply store.

 Please note: BPI-certified compostable bags are the only item allowed in the food scraps collection besides food.

-If you do not want to use compostable bags, there are other options for liners.
-Talk to a Green Business Advisor for more ideas.
+If you do not want to use compostable bags, there are other options for lining your bins.
+Connect with a Green Business Advisor for more ideas.